Translations

 Introduction

-This article will be filed, as the 110th article, under the “humor” topic section.
-Despite the humor, this breaking news report will conclude, with a serious question.
+This article is filed as the 110th article under the “humor” topic section.
+Despite the humor, this breaking news report will conclude with a serious question.

 The Fake News

 The fake news started yesterday.
-Several local media outlets were reporting the same weather line (or lie).
-“Sophisticated” computer weather models -- which can't be trusted, obviously -- were predicting that strong winds, with some rain, would impact the region today.
-Of the various media outlets, this article picks on WBIR-TV, in Knoxville, Tennessee.
-The following are two articles, which this breaking news reporter has selected.
+Various local media outlets were reporting the same weather line (or lie).
+“Sophisticated” computer weather models, which obviously can't be trusted, were predicting that strong winds with some rain would impact the region today.
+Of the various media outlets, this article picks on WBIR-TV in Knoxville, Tennessee.
+The following are two articles that this breaking news reporter selected.

-The other article is “More wind and rain expected today in East Tennessee,” on WBIR-TV, by Cassie Nall, published 1/10/2024, updated 1/12/2024.
+The other article is “More wind and rain expected today in East Tennessee,” WBIR-TV, by Cassie Nall, published 1/10/2024, updated 1/12/2024.
 The article states that our area is under a “wind advisory.”
-Wind gusts, up to 55 miles per hour, are predicted, between noon and 6 PM.
-Showers and storms, up to a half inch of rain, were also predicted.
+Wind gusts of up to 55 miles per hour are predicted between noon and 6 PM.
+Additionally, showers and storms with up to a half inch of rain were predicted.

 Well, all that is turning out to be fake news.
 The truth is what follows next.